Extractive contest design: Introduction

 Several papers have presented CSFs that are extractive but not strictly extractive in the observable-value case.
-In the $2$-contestant common-value case, \cite{Glazer1993} presented a CSF such that a certain contestant wins if their effort is their value, and the other contestant wins otherwise (Subsection 3.1).
-In the $2$-contestant case (the $n$-contestant case, resp.), \cite{Nti2004} (\cite{Franke2018}, resp.) presented a CSF such that a contestant with the maximum value wins if their effort is greater than or equal to their value, and a contestant with the second highest value, which may be equal to the maximum value, wins otherwise (Proposition 2 (Proposition 4.7, resp.)).
+In the $2$-contestant common-value case, \cite{Glazer1993} presented a CSF such that a certain contestant wins if his/her effort is equal to his/her value, and the other contestant wins otherwise (Subsection 3.1).
+In the $2$-contestant case (the $n$-contestant case, resp.), \cite{Nti2004} (\cite{Franke2018}, resp.)\ presented a CSF such that a contestant with the maximum value wins if his/her effort is greater than or equal to his/her value, and a contestant with the second highest value, which may be equal to the maximum value, wins otherwise (Proposition 2 (Proposition 4.7, resp.)).
 These CSFs are extractive.
-However, they are not strictly extractive, because there exists a Nash equilibrium such that every contestant's effort is zero.\footnote { \cite{Nti2004} suggested that if the CSF is modified as the threshold of effort is slightly lowered, the Nash equilibrium such that every contestant's effort is zero is removed.
-However, under this modified CSF, in a unique Nash equilibrium, the aggregate effort is slightly smaller than the maximum value. } Meanwhile, we present strictly extractive CSFs in the $3$-or-more-contestant or common-value case.
+However, they are not strictly extractive, because there exists a Nash equilibrium such that every contestant's effort is zero. \cite{Nti2004} suggested that under a modified CSF such that the effort threshold is slightly lowered, the Nash equilibrium such that every contestant's effort is zero is removed.
+However, under the modified CSF, in a unique Nash equilibrium, the aggregate effort is slightly smaller than the maximum value.
+Meanwhile, in the $3$-or-more-contestant or homogeneous-value case, we present strictly extractive CSFs.
+In any Nash equilibrium under such CSFs, the aggregate effort is exactly equal to the maximum value.
+In the $2$-heterogeneous-contestant case, we show that there exists no strictly extractive CSF.
+This implies that the contest designer cannot design a strictly extractive CSF even though he/she can fully use the information of the values.